Nature symbolism in Chinese art

 Stones represent permanence and stability so it is not surprising that they symbolize longevity.
 A picture showing a rocky promontory over sea is often an allusion to the Isles of the Blessed, home to the immortals, in the East.

-Another tradition has that during a solar eclipse a celestial dog attacks the sun and it would need scaring off to restore the light.
-Traditionally a three-legged raven (or toad; cockerel) is said to live in the sun and there is the legend of the divine archer Houyi shooting down nine of the ten suns that threatened to burn up the Earth.
+Another tradition has it that during a solar eclipse a celestial dog attacks the sun and it would need scaring off to restore the light.
+So temples would mark an eclipse with the ringing of bells.
+Traditionally a three-legged raven (or toad or cockerel) is said to live in the sun and there is the legend of the divine archer Houyi shooting down nine of the ten suns that threatened to burn up the Earth.
 Even in recent years Mao Zedong was compared to the sun, Mao badges were round to represent ‘The red sun in our hearts’ and the Chinese patriotic song is called ‘the East is red, the sun ascends’.

 The sun's apparent movement along the ecliptic divides the year into 24 solar terms (jieqi) which mark out the course of the agricultural calendar ( 岁 suì calendar)

 The two forms of swastika combined to give a lattice window design motif.